uesleibros/wasabi/dev/asm/tests/README.md

-# Assembly Payloads and Thunks for VBA
+# Assembly Thunks & Test Payloads

 > [!NOTE]
-> This suite provides safe, contained environments to verify memory allocation, parameter passing, and raw machine code execution across architectures within VBA.
+> This directory (`dev/asm/tests`) contains a suite of test payloads designed to verify memory allocation, parameter passing, and raw machine code execution across different architectures within VBA.

 > [!IMPORTANT]
-> **Technical Purpose:** Calling raw machine code from VBA requires tricking the host environment (Excel/Access/Word) using the `CallWindowProcW` API.
-These test files verify that the bridging mechanism (the "Thunk") handles pointer arithmetic, registers, and stack cleanup correctly without crashing the application.
+> **Technical Purpose:** Calling raw machine code from VBA requires tricking the host environment (Excel/Access/Word) using APIs like `CallWindowProcW`.
+These test files verify that the bridging mechanism (the "Thunk") handles pointer arithmetic, CPU registers, and stack cleanup correctly without crashing the host application.

 ### The VBA Assembly Execution Concept

 In standard VBA, executing raw machine code natively is not supported.
-This limitation is typically bypassed by allocating executable memory (`VirtualAlloc` on Windows or `mmap` on macOS), injecting binary opcodes, and using `CallWindowProcW` as a bridge to redirect execution flow.
+This limitation is typically bypassed by allocating executable memory (`VirtualAlloc` on Windows or `mmap` on macOS), injecting compiled binary opcodes, and using `CallWindowProcW` as a bridge to redirect execution flow.

-However, different CPU architectures handle parameters differently:
+However, different CPU architectures handle parameters differently.
+If these conventions are violated, an immediate and fatal **Host Crash** occurs.

-1. **x64 (FastCall / Microsoft x64 Calling Convention):** Parameters are passed via hardware registers (`RCX`, `RDX`, `R8`, `R9`).
+1. **x64 (Microsoft x64 Calling Convention):** Parameters are passed via hardware registers (`RCX`, `RDX`, `R8`, `R9`).
 The result is returned in `RAX`.
 2. **x86 (stdcall):** Parameters are pushed to the stack (`[ebp+8]`, `[ebp+12]`, etc.).
-The assembly code is responsible for cleaning up the stack before returning (`ret 16`).
+The assembly payload is strictly responsible for cleaning up the stack before returning (e.g., `ret 16`).
 The result is returned in `EAX`.

-If these conventions are violated (e.g., failing to clean the stack in x86), an immediate and fatal **Host Crash** occurs.
-These test cases are explicitly written to adhere to these strict calling conventions.
+These test cases are explicitly written to adhere to these strict calling conventions, providing a safe sandbox for low-level development.

-### The Payloads
+### The Test Payloads

-Beyond simple stability, this suite covers various CPU operations, memory manipulations, and logic loops to handle high-performance tasks directly in machine code:
+Beyond basic stability, this suite covers various CPU operations, memory manipulations, and logic loops to handle high-performance tasks directly in machine code:

 *   **Math Addition (`add_numbers`)**: Tests standard parameter passing and integer return values.
 *   **Memory Copy (`mem_copy`)**: A high-speed `memcpy` equivalent to test pointer manipulation and the `rep movsb` instruction.